preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 The following permissions are required to be able to attach a site:

 + For an Omnia Teamwork app: App Administrator permissions.
-+ For a Sharepoint site: Site Collection Administrator permissions.
++ For a SharePoint site: Site Collection Administrator permissions.

 Do the following to attach a site:

-1. Copy the Url for the Sharepoint site for the Teamwork you want to attach.
+1. Copy the Url for the SharePoint site for the Teamwork you want to attach.
 2. Go to Team Collaboration settings and click the plus.
 3. Select "Attach Site".